Skip to Main Content

 How much is car insurance in Aurora, Colorado?

-Full coverage car insurance in Aurora costs $11 percent more than the average cost in Colorado, while minimum coverage in Aurora costs $23 percent more.
+Full coverage car insurance in Aurora costs 12 percent more than the average cost in Colorado, while minimum coverage in Aurora costs 23 percent more.
 This is a pretty common trend with most states’ larger cities, as cities tend to see more traffic congestion and vehicle theft — both of which may lead to expensive insurance claims.
 For example, Aurora has the second-highest rate of vehicle theft in Colorado, despite recent declines in overall numbers.
-To balance out future potential claims, insurers tend to charge higher average rates to city dwellers.
+To balance out future potential claims, insurers tend to charge city dwellers higher average rates than drivers living in rural areas.

 However, much of your car insurance costs will depend on a variety of personal rating factors, one of which is a driver’s age.
 To help drivers across multiple age groups find affordable coverage, Bankrate found the cheapest providers for everyone from a freshly-licensed teen to a soon-to-be retiree.